vibbits/nextflow-workshop/docs/nextflow/building_blocks.md

 ### 4. Workflows
 Defining processes will not produce anything, because you need another part that actually calls the process and connects it to the input channel.
 Thus, in the `workflow`, the processes are called as functions with input arguments being the channels.

 The output that is generated in a process, needs to be emited (`emit`) in order to serve as an input for a next process.
 The `trimmomatic` process defined above emits the paired trimmed and unpaired trimmed (not passing the filtering thresholds) reads as two separate outputs, `trim_fq` and `untrim_fq` respectively.
 The following workflow calls the `trimmomatic` process with `reads` as its input channel.
-Now we an access the output of this process using `trimmomatic.out.trim_fq`.
+Now we can access the output of this process using `trimmomatic.out.trim_fq`.
 ```
 workflow {
     trimmomatic(reads)